Free Website Content - 2005 in Review

 in 2005.
 Publishers found the easy money of pay-per-click

-advertising not fraught with the inherent problems of affiliate
+advertising not fraught with the inherent problems of

-tracking and cookie-killers.
-The increase in click-fraud
+affiliate tracking and cookie-killers.
+The increase

-and content scraping on AdSense sites will even the playing
+in click-fraud and content scraping on AdSense sites

-field and make affiliate programs more attractive in 2006.
+more attractive in 2006.

 The world is getting smaller, and technological

-advancements has not only brought us tragedy, but also has
+advancements has not only brought us tragedy, but also

-will continue in 2006.
+trend will continue in 2006.

 Top 10 Winners Predicted for 2006: